Tomatillo Salsa Recipe

 Is Green Salsa Hotter Than Red?

-This salsa is made with a poblano chili, which has a mild heat (similar to that of an Anaheim pepper).
+This green salsa is made with a poblano chili, which has a mild heat (similar to that of an Anaheim pepper).
 Chances are, it’s not quite as spicy as your go-to red salsa.
 If you’d like to crank up the heat, stir in some red pepper chili flakes or use a jalapeño instead.

 Fresh corn, avocado, red onion, cilantro and tomatillos on top of a stovetop grill pan

-What You’ll Need
+Ingredients You’ll Need

 A bowl of avocado tomatillo salsa placed on top of a wooden cutting board